-The United Kingdom's decision to withdraw from the European Union may have a negative effect on global economic conditions, financial markets and our business.
+The uncertainties surrounding the United Kingdom's future relationship with the European Union may have a negative effect on global economic conditions, financial markets and our business.

-The United Kingdom's decision to withdraw from the European Union has created significant uncertainty about the future relationship between the United Kingdom and the European Union.
-The United Kingdom has formally initiated the withdrawal process and continues to negotiate the terms of its departure from the European Union, which is currently scheduled to take place on March 29, 2019, a date that can be extended by vote of the member nations.
+The United Kingdom has formally initiated the process to withdraw from the European Union and continues to negotiate the terms of such departure.
 This has had and may continue to have a material effect on global economic conditions and the stability of global financial markets.
 Lack of clarity about future United Kingdom laws and regulations, potentially divergent national laws, the possibility of increased regulatory complexities, or future developments in the European Union could depress economic activity, reduce demand for our products and services, restrict our access to capital, and diminish or eliminate barrier-free access between the United Kingdom and other European Union member states or among the European economic area overall.
+Furthermore, discussions between the United Kingdom and the European Union may influence discussions on open trade and political matters between Switzerland and the European Union.
 Any of these factors could have an adverse effect on our business, financial condition and results of operations.